Thursday, January 7, 2016

 The Advantage Of The Law Of God

-Since many people claim that the Sermon on the Mount has superseded the words of Moses, it is best to quote our Lord and Savior Jesus from that very sermon: “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
-For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
-Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
-For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.”
+Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
+For truly, I say to you, until Heaven and Earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
+Therefore, whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
+For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.
 (Matthew 5:17-20)

-“Blessed is he who comes in the name of the Lord”
+“Blessed is he who comes in the name of the Lord.”

-[i] If you are wondering which commandment John the Baptist broke, it was the first one—God spoke these words saying (through John himself at Jesus’ baptism) “behold the Lamb of the World, who takes away the sin of the world”.
+[iii] If you are wondering which commandment John the Baptist broke, it was the first one—God spoke these words saying (through John himself at Jesus’ baptism) “behold the Lamb of the World, who takes away the sin of the world”.
 John then doubted the Word of God.
 Doubting God is an act of breaking faith.
 And Jesus answered them, “Have faith in God.
 Truly, I say to you, whoever says to this mountain, ‘Be taken up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him (Mark 11:22-25).
 To doubt means to have insufficient faith, and this means falling short, as Paul said, “All…fall short of the glory of God (Romans 3:20).

 John declared Jesus to be the Savior of the world and then he is not sure that what God had told him was true.
 Apart from this, John presents as virtually sinless and as Jesus said, “Truly I tell you, among those born of women there has not risen anyone greater than John the Baptist” (Matthew 11:11).
 Even if John did not really put any other god before God Himself, because He had a created spirit and had a human father, his blood was that of Adam and therefore subject to death.
 The blood of Jesus was the blood of God Himself, pure, sinless and everlasting.

-[ii] The testimony presented in the preface of this book is only part of my life story.
+[iv] The testimony presented in the preface of this book is only part of my life story.

 If you found that this book was a blessing to you and provided you with a clearer perspective about life, PLEASE RECOMMEND THIS BOOK TO OTHERS AND SHARE IT.
 The reason this book is on the internet is so as many people as possible might turn to the Lord God and not accept the Mark of the Beast.
 Jesus is coming soon and the Internet will be monitored and controls will be placed upon it.
 We need to get the message of repentance and faith towards God out for it is essential if people are to be saved.